Dialysis

 Chadron Community Hospital Dialysis Services offers out-patient hemodialysis services to those with chronic renal failure.

-Please contact Alynn Risseeuw, Social Worker at 308-432-0254 Tara Broberg, RN, Dialysis Manager at (308) 432-0253 for more information.
+Please contact Alynn Risseeuw, Social Worker at 308-432-0254 and/or Tara Broberg, RN, Dialysis Manager at (308) 432-0253 for more information.

 For more information check out our links below.